 - uneven breathing

-Check with your doctor immediately if any of the following side effects occur while taking chloramphenicol:Less common
+You should check with your doctor immediately if any of these side effects occur when taking chloramphenicol:Less common

 - Pale skin